General Information

 CBSM is deeply rooted in and continually nourished by the fullness of the Catholic faith:

-• Sacred Heart Major Seminary (Detroit)’s Departmental Chair of Sacred Scripture serves as the President of the CBSM Board of Directors, granting final approval for hiring of all faculty members.
+- Sacred Heart Major Seminary (Detroit)’s Departmental Chair of Sacred Scripture serves as an active member of the CBSM Board of Directors, granting final approval for hiring of all faculty members.

 Registration Information